January Results and February 2018 Goals

 Strength training (20-30 minutes, full body), twice per week.

-These next goals are not fitness related and I track them in my printable 2018 planner.
+These next goals are not fitness related and I track them in my printable goal-setting and life planner.
 I totally love how it keeps my goals front and center and holds me accountable

 3. Practice an "attitude of gratitude."